Switcheo/carbon-bootstrap/STARGATE.md

     scp -r ~/.switcheocli/keyring-switcheo-tradehub <new_node_ip>:~/.carbon/keyring-file
     ```

+    > :warning: When transferring operator keys by copying the keyring folder directly as above, your new keyring password needs to be the same as the previous keyring password.
+To change keyring passwords, add the keys by importing through mnemonic phrase recovery instead:
+    >
+    >     carbond keys add oracle --recover --keyring-backend=file
+    >
+    > :warning: The default oracle wallet label is now `oracle`.
+In older Switcheo TradeHub configurations, this was `oraclewallet`.
+    > Check what label you are using by running:
+    >
+    >     carbond keys list --keyring-backend=file
+    >
+    > If you are using the old label, add the following line to `/etc/systemd/system/carbon@.service`:
+    >
+    >     Environment="ORACLE_WALLET_LABEL=oraclewallet"
+    >
+    > or, reimport under the new label via mnemonic phrase recovery.

 ### Setup on same machine

 1. Follow the [manual installation guide](./INSTALL.md), skipping the setup sections for Redis and Postgres (as they should already be installed).